mozillahispano/wp-plugins/stealth-publish/readme.txt

 = How does the plugin know which posts are stealth published? =

 (This is a developer-level question that doesn't affect general users.)
-The plugin assigns a custom field of "_stealth-publish" with a value of "1".
+The plugin assigns a custom field of "_stealth-publish" with a value of "1" to indicate posts that are stealth published.
 Unless, of course, the name of the custom field was changed via use of the 'c2c_stealth_publish_meta_key' filter.

 = Does this plugin include unit tests? =